rodinhart/bbc-lisp/readme.md

 # bbc-lisp

+A lisp for the BBC Nicro implemented in assembly.
+It aims to have the following features:

+- proper tail calls (_done_)
+- simple mark-and-sweep garbage collection (_done_)
+- macros
+- procedures for talking to the OS

+## obvious short commings

+- No proper error handling
+- Interpreted, so not particularly fast
+- No string type

+## memory management

 A cell in the box-pointer model is 32 bits, with the following flavours:

 | M = marked by GC                      | type      | description                                       |